Table of Contents

 Does Zoloft cause weight gain?
 There’s good reason to believe it does (in some cases.)

 If you are experiencing unexplained weight gain (more common) or weight loss (less common), it could be due to how Zoloft can stop the body from being able to monitor itself metabolically.
 Zoloft side effects of weight gain is a very common concern.

 You take Zoloft to help relieve your anxiety and depression.
 Right?

 So if in 4 months time after starting Zoloft you’ve gained 30 pounds and your clothes don’t fit anymore – well that can be pretty depressing in itself.

 And if it happened without changing your diet or exercise routine at all?
 Well, that’s really a bummer.

 You work hard to stay healthy – so it really sucks if you continue to gain weight regardless of your efforts.

 If this is you then ask yourself: is the way this drug regulates my emotions worth potentially feeling even worse about myself than before I started taking it? (due to the weight & other side effects).

 One young man explains his challenge with weight gain on Zoloft below:

-In the end many people decide that the negative effects of Zoloft and weight gain and try something else.
-Whether that something else be a different SSRI drug, or alternative ways to deal with emotional hardship.
+In the end, many people decide that the negative effects of Zoloft and weight gain and try something else.
+Whether that something else is a different SSRI drug or alternative ways to deal with emotional hardship.